Tanvir-Hasan1/AutoPulse/Frontend/README.md

 ## Project Overview

-AutoPulse Frontend delivers a robust, scalable, and cross-platform experience for users, leveraging Expo's powerful mobile development tools and React Native's flexibility.
-The app is designed to work seamlessly with the AutoPulse Backend.
+AutoPulse is a comprehensive cross-platform mobile application developed using React Native and Expo that helps bike and vehicle owners efficiently manage their vehicles.
+The app consolidates multiple vehicle-related tasks into a single, user-friendly platform, providing convenience, organization, and real-time tracking.

 ---

 ## Features

-- 🚀 Fast, responsive UI with React Native and Expo
+🚀 Fast, responsive UI with React Native and Expo
-- 📱 Runs on Android, iOS, and Web browsers
+📱 Runs on Android and iOS devices
-- 📊 Interactive charts, calendars, and PDF viewer
-- 🗂️ Modular architecture with reusable components
-- 🔐 Secure local storage and data handling
-- 🧩 Easy navigation via Expo Router
-- ⚡ TypeScript for type safety and maintainability
-- 🧹 Code linting and formatting enforced
+🗂️ Vehicle Documentation Management – store and organize registration, insurance, and other important documents ⛽ Fuel Consumption Tracking – log fuel usage and monitor trends 🛣️ Mileage Tracking – track odometer readings and calculate distances for trips and maintenance planning 🛒 Marketplace for Vehicle Parts – browse, discover, and list parts for sale 🧩 Easy navigation using Context API and intuitive screens ⚡ Clean and maintainable codebase using React Native best practices

 ---